joachimschaaf/dockerdemo/README.md

 *Q: what does the `-t` parameter?
 What is the `.` for?*

-The builds a new image with the name and tag `myimage:latest`.
+This builds a new image with the name and tag `myimage:latest`.
 The new image can be found with

     docker images